jspaniac/Assignment-Ideas/123/Ciphers/spec/spec.md

 ## Assignment
 For this assignment, you'll be required to implement a number of [classical ciphers](https://en.wikipedia.org/wiki/Classical_cipher) making use of your knowledge of abstract classes and inheritence to reduce redundancy whenever possible.
 Once completed, you should be able to encode information past the point of any human being able to easily determine what the input plaintext was!

 That being said, the course staff would like to reinforce a message commonly said by the security and privacy community: **"Never roll your own crypto"**.
 In other words, **do not** use this assignment in any future applications in which you'd like to encrypt some confidential user information.
-Classical ciphers are known to be remarkably weak against the capabilites of modern computation and thus anything encrypted with them is not actually secure.
+Classical ciphers are known to be remarkably weak against the capabilites of modern computation and thus anything encrypted with them should not be considered secure.
 ___
 ## Code
 Below is a description of the encryption scheme's you'll be required to implement in this assignment: